kwonghung-YIP/istio-testbed/service-entry/mysql/README.md

 call dummy();
 ```

+3. Verify and run the above script traffic.sql with MySQL client to make sure the user account "john" can connect remotely.
-3. Test the traffic.sql with a MySQL CLI, change the IP address for your MySQL server
+   # change the IP address for your MySQL server
 ```bash
 docker run \
  --name mysql-client -it --rm \